 - Add the egg and beat until creamy.

-- Add the baking soda, salt, cream of tarter, and flour.
+- Add the baking soda, salt, cream of tartar, and flour.

 - Mix until blended.

-- I use a one tablespoon size ice cream scoop.
+- Shape the dough into small one tablespoons size balls or 1 inch balls.
+I use a one tablespoon size ice cream scoop.

 - Mix the cinnamon and sugar in a separate small bowl.